BuildForSDGCohort2/Team-SmartSurvelliance-frontend/README.md

 -AWS Services
 1. AWS Cognito for User authentication
 2. AWS S3 to host Images and Video streams
-3. AWS Cloudfront to stream Video feeds from s3 in the mobile device
+3. AWS Cloudfront to stream Video feeds from s3 in the web device

 -Installation
 Clone repository